What Is Yabla?- Yabla Overview

 But let’s hope Yabla adds more languages to the list.

-A monthly/annual subscription of Yabla entitles you to learn only one language at a time.
-For every new language, you wish to learn you have to pay additional charges for a new subscription.
+A monthly/annual subscription to Yabla entitles you to learn only one language at a time.
+For every new language you wish to learn, you have to pay additional charges for a new subscription.

-Personally, as I was learning a new language as an added skill and was stuck between French and Spanish, I would have liked access to both the languages, so I could have decided better with the experience that sparked my interest more.
+Personally, as I was learning a new language as an added skill and was stuck between French and Spanish, I would have liked access to both languages so I could have decided better with the experience that sparked my interest more.

-According to my, Yabla should let you access at least two languages of your choice if not more.
+According to me, Yabla should let you access at least two languages of your choice, if not more.

 You can try the free demo version if no problem persists it means you are good to go.

-You can have different options, other than Yabla as mentioned above, but my personal opinion will consider Yabla as the first preference because of its advantages over the others.
+You can have different options other than Yabla, as mentioned above.
+Still, my personal opinion is that Yabla should be considered the first preference because of its advantages over the others.

 So choose wisely, and enjoy your language learning.